What can you do when Amazon Alexa keeps crashing on your Android?

 7. Reinstall the Alexa App

-As simple as it seems, several users have succeeded when uninstalling and reinstalling the Alexa App.
+As simple as it seems, several users have succeeded by deleting the Alexa App and then reinstalling.
 The idea behind reinstalling the Alexa app is to remove any corrupted data and fix any nasty bugs that might prevent the app from functioning as intended.

 Open the Settings tab on Android devices and go to “Apps.”
 Search for the Alexa App icon and click on it.
 Then, click the uninstallation button and wait for the app to uninstall.